noobieisgod/PDF-Decompiler-MCP/README.md

 A structured multimodal response can cost more than a text-focused PDF path because it may include extracted text, tables, images, screenshots, annotations, page structure, and fallback renders.
 That additional context can improve document fidelity, especially for charts, diagrams, screenshots, scanned pages, and complex layouts, but it can also increase token consumption.

 The new name describes what the server is intended to do without promising a particular cost outcome:

-> PDF Decompiler MCP decomposes a PDF into reusable, addressable document components and lets an AI agent retrieve those components selectively.

 Token use is workload-dependent.
 It varies with the selected retrieval mode, document type, number and resolution of images, amount of returned text, client implementation, model, and token-accounting method.